By Antoine Rizk, VP-Solutions Marketing, Supply Chain, AXWAY

 Everyone is happy when sales are strong of course but retail’s busiest times of the year can also put a magnifying glass to any slow-downs or errors in the supply chain that could occur at any point across the process including: omni-channel service delivery, in-store stock replenishment and the drop ship process.
 These issues are costly any time of the year.
 Examples include:

-To better compete with Amazon.com, major U.S. retailers are becoming extremely stringent on their suppliers’ order fulfillment.
+To better compete with Amazon.com, major US retailers are becoming extremely stringent on their suppliers’ order fulfillment.
 A recent (Nov.
-2017) article in the Wall Street Journal indicates that Wal-Mart and Kroger have shrunk their delivery window from four days to two days, and even one day for house-hold items.
+2017) article in the Wall Street Journal indicates that Wal-Mart and Kroger have shrunk their delivery window from 4 days to 2 days, and even 1 day for house-hold items.
 Any deviations are fined $500 per order or 3% of order amount.
 Penalties do not stop at fines, your organization can be blacklisted, or excluded from promotions and dedicated shelf space.
 For your organization, this can amount to millions of dollars per month.
-For the entire retail suppliers’ industry, this can theoretically reach $5 or $6 billions a year.
+For the entire retail suppliers’ industry, this can theoretically reach $5 or $6 billons a year.

 It’s Time to Be Proactive

 To avoid revenue loss and incurred penalties, you need to be equipped with tools that enable real-time, end-to-end visibility so you can proactively and positively resolve issues.

 Visibility into the supply chain is critical and that of course includes traceability of purchased goods to understand the location of an order and how it is being processed.
 But monitoring should also be done at both the technical level, which could include the number of transactions per day and the number of failed transactions as well as at the business level which includes discrepancies between forecast and received products, the number of delivered products, percentage of completed deliveries, preparation and expediting delays and elapsed time for order reception.